AngryPearl/simple-countdown-timer/README.md

 **Animated timer with ability to set own end time and heading.**

 This is a simple countdown timer that allows users to set a custom end time and heading.
 The project was created as a starter portfolio piece and as a tool for counting down to an event for a friend.
 The app is written in **Vanilla JS** as a warm-up before tackling projects in frameworks.
-The project also includes basic testing using **Jest**.
+The project also includes basic testing using **Jest**, and E2E in **Playwright**.

 ### Key Features